fsharp/fslang-design/RFCs/FS-1112-obsolete-allowed-to-use-obsolete.md

 # Motivation

 Assume we completely redesigned API of some library.
 Then, to keep the backward compatibility we keep the old members and mark them with `Obsolete`.
-But if there was no equivalent to old functions in the new library, we have to use obsolete functions and members in that old obsolete API.
+But if there is no new equivalent functions to old functions, we have to use obsolete functions and members in that old obsolete API.
 Since the member is already marked as `Obsolete`, and hence, unsupported, there is no reason to warn the developer of the function/type about using obsolete members in it.